Buddha Lines and Buddha’s Birthday

 I prefer the quiet respite of undiscovered temples tucked in the hillsides, which is where I found this small shrine of miniature Buddhas.
 Perfectly aligned, it feels as though a thousand souls have come together to meditate on the value of uniformity.

 Seoul hikers are some of the friendliest Koreans I’ve met.
-They might even offer you a roasted sweet potato if your mountaintop picnic provisions are lacking.
+They might even offer you a roasted sweet potato (고구마 goguma) if your mountaintop picnic provisions are lacking.
 Don’t be surprised if you see them drinking soju at the top.
 While it is starting to be discouraged (for obvious reasons), many hikers enjoy soju as a welcome reward at the summit.
-Be careful, there are new laws banning drinking (and smoking) on mountaintops.
+Be careful indulging as there are new laws banning drinking (and smoking) on mountaintops.
 That soju might end up costing a lot more than you planned.

 There are tons of museums in Seoul that are worth visiting.
 They are often inexpensive or even free.
 If I could only recommend one, it would be The War and Women’s Human Rights Museum not far from Hongdae.
 It is very well done and moving.
 If you have time to get outside of Seoul, I also recommend visiting the House of Sharing, a home and museum where some of the surviving victims live.
 House of Sharing offers English language tours on the third Saturday of every month.
-I took my mom and aunt when they were visiting me in Seoul, and meeting the halmonis (grandmothers) in their living room was a truly special experience that I’ll never forget.
+I took my mom and aunt when they were visiting me in Seoul, and meeting the halmonis (grandmothers) in their living room was a truly special experience that none of us will ever never forget.